[su_spoiler title=”Yellowstone and Grand Tetons”]

 This bustling travel mecca is only a 75 mile jaunt across the stunning, smooth scenic highway over Towgotee Pass.
 Visit the many shops and galleries on the busy town square.
 Take in a show or tour the National Museum of Wildlife Art.
 Return in the evening to the calm serenity of your inn or rustic cabin back in the heart of the old West, nestled between a different set of fabulous mountain ranges.
 To reach Jackson, head west on US Highway 26/287 and turn south at Moran.

-The gold-rush ghost town at South Pass City, one of the best preserved mining towns in the United States, has been painstakingly restored.
-It includes the Carissa Gold Mine (also fully restored and functional), whose boom and bust was a typical heartbreak story of the American West.
+The painstakingly restored gold-rush ghost town at South Pass City, one of the best preserved mining towns in the United States, includes the Carissa Gold Mine (also fully restored and functional), whose boom and bust was a typical heartbreak story of the American West.
 Roam a Victorian hotel where you can almost hear the ghosts.
 Learn about the first woman judge in the nation, wife of a saloon owner in South Pass City.
 Nearby, see ancient tracks of the Oregon Trail.
 To reach South Pass City, take the highway east out of Dubois and turn on state highway 28 just past Lander.
 The trip takes about 2 hours.

 The seventh largest Indian reservation in the country, home to the Eastern Shoshone and Northern Arapaho, is less than an hour away from Dubois.
 At Fort Washakie (59 miles), you can see many original military buildings, as well as the Shoshone Tribal Cultural Center and the burial sites of the renowned Shoshone Chief Washakie and Lewis and Clark’s female guide and interpreter, Sacajawea.
 The Heritage Center at St. Stephens (82 miles) and the Arapaho Cultural Museum in Ethete (67 miles) both focus on Northern Arapaho traditions.
 Each of the communities hosts powwows open to the public, where you can watch native dance celebrations.
 Trading posts and gift stores on the reservation offer locally made Indian artwork.
 There are also two casinos nearby, the Wind River Hotel and Casino near Riverton and the Shoshone Rose near Lander, both about 75 miles away.